Words, photographs, and a deep love of eating outdoors.

 AVAILABLE FOR COMMENT ON:

-The history and culture of the British picnic - from Victorian estates to modern grazing boxes
+• The history and culture of the British picnic — from ancient Egypt to the present day

 Warm, knowledgeable, and genuinely funny about damp grass.